October 12, 2024 revive a struggling zinnia

 Deadheading Tips:

-- Use sharp pruners to cut off dead blooms just above a healthy set of leaves.
+• Cut off the dead flowers just above a healthy set of leaves.

-- Don’t be afraid to prune heavily.
-Cutting back the plant promotes bushier growth and more flowers.
+• Don’t be afraid to prune heavily.
+Cutting it back will get better growth and more flowers.

 Step 8: Rejuvenating Severely Affected Zinnias

-If your zinnia is severely affected you may need to take drastic measures:
+If your zinnia is really struggling then you may have to take some drastic steps to save it:

 Step 9: Preventative Measures for the Future